 Note: If an instance of Movie is given as the movie argument, it can happen that the movie is not written to the file when the simulation ends.
 This is because, the movie could still be extended by appending frames.
 To write the movie to a file call its save() method.
-Beside adding frames before and after the simulation, an explicit movie object can also be used to adjust the output, e.g., by setting the dpi argument or the frame rate.
+Beside adding frames before and after the simulation, an explicit movie object can also be used to adjust the output.
+For instance, the following example code creates a movie with a framerate of 15, a resolution of 200 dpi, and a bitrate of 6000 kilobits per second: